College Art Association Annual Conference 2021

 Modigliani’s work moves fluidly between art practice, academic research, and criticism.
 Each discipline is an equal partner in a creative practice that draws upon the history and methods of fine art, art history, critical theory, cultural studies, geography, and anthropology.
 Through sculpture, photography, installation and performance, she re-enacts and re-makes other people’s political actions, objects, and speeches from times lost or forgotten.
 While retaining as much of the original intent as possible, these productions are modified to reflect her own biography, and to highlight the social values she identifies with.
 This performative pedagogy, which Modigliani has sometimes called “critical plagiarism,” is enabled through archival research and her commitment to interdisciplinary methodologies of making and thinking.
 Modigliani’s new speech acts testify to her solidarity with the history of and ongoing collective struggle for equity and social justice.
 The artist will be present at the opening reception.

 Leah Modigliani, “Critical Plagiarism and the Politics of Creative Labor: Photographs, History, and Re-enactment,” Mapping Meaning, the Journal 3 (Fall, 2019): 86-99.
-In the special issue "Archives and Photography," guest edited by Nat Castañeda, Karina Aguilera Skvirsky and Trudi Lynn Smith.

 Click here to download or print a copy

 Leah Modigliani, “Critical Plagiarism and the Politics of Creative Labor: Photographs, History, and Re-enactment,” Mapping Meaning, the Journal 3 (Fall, 2019): 86-99.
-In the special issue "Archives and Photography," guest edited by Nat Castañeda, Karina Aguilera Skvirsky and Trudi Lynn Smith.

 Click here to download or print a copy